 - Meetings with regulators and government officials at the national, provincial, district and local level. - Public meetings / Open days in Livingstone and Lusaka in Zambia and Victoria Falls and Harare in Zimbabwe.
 These meetings were advertised in the media announcements and all interested parties were invited to attend, including members of the public and Key Interest Groups such as NGOs, CBOs, Business and Industry (most notably the tourism industry) and Environmental Groups. - Meetings with affected communities.
-In Zambia these took place at the chiefdom level.
+In Zambia, these took place at the chiefdom level.
 In Zimbabwe, due to the geographical extent of the Project area and hence the distance between villages, these meetings took place at the ward level.

-Comments raised by I&APs were recorded in a Comments and Response Register which can be found in Annex B of the Draft Scoping Report.
+Comments raised by stakeholders were recorded in a Comments and Response Register which can be found in Annex C5.

-A summary of the meetings is presented in Table A12-A. The total number of participants given has been obtained from attendance registers that meeting participants were asked to sign.
+A summary of the meetings is presented in Table 6.1.
+The total number of participants given has been obtained from attendance registers that meeting participants were asked to sign.
 However, at the majority of meetings more attendees were present than that highlighted by the attendance sheets.
 This is largely due to the perception of some stakeholders that signing the register equated to giving permission / agreement for the Project.

-Interested and Affected Parties (I&APs) who were unable to attend the meetings were asked to submit their comments in writing on a Comments and Response Form to a member of the Project team, either in person, via email or By post.
+Stakeholders who were unable to attend the meetings were asked to submit their comments in writing on a Comments and Response Form to a member of the Project team, either in person, via email or by post.

-Table A12-ASummary of Scoping Meetings
+Table 6.1Summary of Scoping Meetings

 No of Meetings Held Total Number of Participants

 Zambia

 Open Days 2 73

 Open Day - 1 80

 Meeting Format

+No of Meetings Held Total Number of Participants

 Regulatory 3 32

 meetings

 Community 2 130

 meetings

-Zimbabwe -
+Zimbabwe

 Open Days 2 34

 Open Day - 1 55

 Meeting Format

 Regulatory 2 25

 meetings

 Community 9 1,071

 meetings -

 Zimbabwe

 TOTAL 20 1,500